yyekovenko/ironic/doc/source/dev/dev-quickstart.rst

     http://docs.openstack.org/developer/devstack/

+Detailed description of Ironic configuration options can be found at:
+:ref:`devstack ironic options`

 Devstack will no longer create the user 'stack' with the desired permissions, but does provide a script to perform the task::